ultrasuperpingu/DomoticzDevmelAirsend/README.md

 Your Domoticz has to be compiled with python support and python3 have to be installed.

 ### Airsend Webserver
-The Airsend Webserver as to be installed and running on the same machine than Domoticz.
+The Airsend Webserver has to be installed and running on the same machine than Domoticz.
 The Airsend Webserver can be found here: http://devmel.com/dl/AirSendWebService.tgz

 You can make an airsend service.